boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 # Criteria Classification

+The following criteria are used to classify the various criteria:

+* Security: Indicates whether this impact security/privacy.
+Some of the criteria that are classified a security-related may also have implications on the efficiency of sharing an advice (as that is likely to be ignored).
+* Deployability: Captures a criteria that is important for unlocking the deployment of a solution at both network and host sides.
+* Performance: May impact the performance of the network device that enables the solution and/or the performance of the flow.
+* Service Interference: captures implications on other services (e.g., side effects).
+For example, tweaking MTU may have an implication on all the flows that share the same network attachment, not only those that consumes an advice.
+Likewise, requiring address sharing has a plenty of issues that are discussed in {{?RFC6269}}.
+* Functional: Characterizes the functional capabilities offered by activating a solution.

+A criterion may belong to one or more categories.

 | Criteria                                      |Security| Deployability |Performance|Service Interference|Functional|
 |----------------------------------------------:|:------:|:-------------:|:---------:|:------------------:|:---------|
 | Guard against random advice injection         |X       |               |           |                    |          |